Antonina Zubkova: World War II

 During her fourth year of university, Zubkova had to pause her studies due to the German invasion of the Soviet Union.
 After initially working in the construction of defensive structures and taking part in air defense watch duty at night, she received word that Marina Raskova was recruiting women for military aviation roles.
 Raskova met with Zubkova and thought she would make a good navigator for bombers due to her mathematics skills, and was accepted into the women's aviation group in October 1941.
-She then underwent training at Engel's Military Aviation School, and was heavily moved by her first training flight, having since she had never been in an airplane before.
-After graduating from navigation training in February 1942 she was appointed as chief of communications of the 587th Bomber Regiment, which arrived at the warfront January 1943 and eventually awarded the guards designation, becoming the 125th Guards Dive Bomber Regiment.
+She then underwent training at Engels Military Aviation School, and was very impressed by her first training flight, as she had never been in an airplane before.
+After graduating from navigation training in February 1942 she was appointed as chief of communications of the 587th Bomber Regiment, which arrived at the warfront January 1943 and was eventually awarded the guards designation, becoming the 125th Guards Dive Bomber Regiment.
 Several months after being made chief of communications Zubkova was reappointed to work as a flight navigator.
 After making her first twelve sorties from April to June 1943 she received her first combat award, the Order of the Red Star.
-During a mission with Nadezhda Fedutenko on 26 May 1943 their Pe-2 was hit with shrapnel over Krasnodar, seriously injuring her pilot Fedutenko in the back of her head, leaving Zubkova to bring the plane to airfield.
+During a mission with Nadezhda Fedutenko on 26 May 1943 their Pe-2 was hit with shrapnel over Krasnodar, seriously injuring her pilot Fedutenko in the back of her head, leaving Zubkova to land the plane.